Sunday, 3 July 2011

 Having paid at the entrance, we set up our tent in the section of the grounds reserved for walkers and cyclists, of whom there were many.
 At all our previous camping grounds we had been the only campers without a car, but le Puy was the start of the most popular pilgrim route in France and things were very different here.

 Nevertheless there were no other English speakers, which was surprising.
 Most were French and nearly all of them were just starting out on their adventure in the morning.
-We felt comparatively tough and fit after our two weeks on foot, even I in my post-‘flu weakness.
+We felt comparatively tough and fit after our two weeks on foot, despite our post-‘flu weakness.

 Hot showers and a picnic in the shade were followed by a period of horizontality on our mattresses.
 Although the sunshine was scorching, it was cold in the deep shade of the trees, so we dodged between the two.